Cry Wolf (Swedish TV series): Premise

 Finnish and Russian criminal gangs meet in a disused quarry to transfer money for drugs.
 Russian sniper, Jaroslav opens fire on both groups.
 Although injured, Kat survives by hiding under a car.
 Jaroslav's partner Vadim collects both sets of bags and they drive south in a blue Golf car.
 Once they cross into Sweden, both men shoot at each other.
 Jaroslav's killed, Vadim steps out of the Golf to flag down an approaching car.
 Kenneth's driving, he is distracted by Sandra; their car hits the Golf and Vadim.
 Vadim crawls off the road to die in the forest.
 Kenneth and Sandra take the bags of drugs and money.
 Kenneth drives the Golf into his barn.
 Sandra helps dispose of Jaroslav's corpse.
 Sandra advises not to spend any money, carry on their lives as usual.
 Elsa reports to Hannah and Gordon that two dead wolves had eaten human flesh.
 Hannah discovers Vadim's remains.
 Kat recovers in a hunting platform.
-They sneak into a police station, to reads Vadim's death report.
-Kat informs his boss that he's following bags to Haparanda.
+She sneaks into a police station, to read Vadim's death report.
+Kat informs his boss that she's following bags to Haparanda.